sel2127/Religious-IMS/README.md

 # finalYearProject-2016
-This is a religious integrated management system that is aimed to solve the issues found in most religious organizations.
+This is a Religious Service Management System that is aimed to solve the issues found in most religious organizations.